DarshanASC6/Conversation-Bot/README.md

 I'm an antisocial SOB.
 As such, I coded a bot in Python that simulates a conversation with me, but badly.
 Yay.

 # How to use it:
 Enter anything.
 A question, a statement, etc. The bot will respond to it accordingly.
+But not really though, because that would require more time and effort.

 *Note: THIS IS A JOKE.*
 This is meant as a fun, passion project.
 The description above is a joke.